Contact photographe

 Brad X. with telephone

-displacement prompted an explanation.
-Putting words and pictures
+moved outward.
+This displacement prompted an explanation.
+Putting words

-together presents contradictions.
+and pictures together presents contradictions.
 We accept this.
-The circumstances that
+The

-were "getting it" but then realized they had it all wrong.
-When we
+usually thought they were "getting it" but then realized they had it all

 |